me-moghadasian/nodejs-learners-package/README.md

 ## Description

-This package is designed for learners who want to understand and practice various aspects of Node.js.
-It covers fundamental topics including:
+This package offers a concise introduction to Node.js, focusing only on the essential concepts and skills.
+It covers the fundamental topics necessary for understanding and practicing (or reviewing) Node.js, including:

-- Declaring Variables
+- Declaring Variables and Working with Functions
 - Loops and Branching
 - JSON Handling
 - Collections (Arrays, Maps, and Sets)
 - Working with Files
+- Async-await, Promise and Events
 - HTTP Connections
+- MongoDB and Mongoose
 - Express Framework
-- MongoDB and Mongoose

 ## Features

-- **Variables**: Learn how to declare and use variables in Node.js.
+- **Variables and Functions**: Learn how to create and use variables and functions in Node.js.
 - **Loops and Branching**: Understand different looping constructs and conditional statements.
 - **JSON**: Work with JSON data, including parsing and stringifying JSON.
 - **Collections**: Explore arrays, maps, and sets, and how to manipulate them.
 - **File Handling**: Read from and write to files using Node.js.
+- **Async-await, Promise and Events**: Learn how to do asynchronous operations with async-await, promise and events.
 - **HTTP Connections**: Create basic HTTP servers and handle requests and responses.
+- **MongoDB and Mongoose**: Connect to a MongoDB database and perform CRUD operations using Mongoose.
 - **Express**: Build web applications using the Express framework.
-- **MongoDB and Mongoose**: Connect to a MongoDB database and perform CRUD operations using Mongoose.

 ## Installation